rich-newman/typescript-analyzer/README.md

 ### Links

 There are versions of the new TypeScript Analyzer available for download for [Visual Studio 2022](), and for either of [Visual Studio 2017 or Visual Studio 2019]().
-The [code is available on GitHub](), and [documentation]() is also available.
-It is also available through the Extensions Manager in Visual Studio.
+The [code is available on GitHub](), and [documentation]() is available.
+The extension is also available through the Extensions Manager in Visual Studio.

 ### Motivation

+This extension is based on TSLint.
 [TSLint was deprecated in favor of ESLint some time ago](https://www.npmjs.com/package/tslint).
-As a result this extension, which is based on TSLint, has been upgraded to take advantage of ESLint's more powerful capabilities.
+As a result this extension has been upgraded to take advantage of ESLint's more powerful capabilities.

 ### Advantages of Upgrading